hexagon-oss/vhdl_prng/README.txt

 The VHDL implementation produces 32 new random bits on every (enabled) clock cycle.
-It is quite efficient in terms of FPGA resources, but it requires two cascaded 32-bit adders which limits its speed.
+It is quite efficient in terms of FPGA resources, but it requires two cascaded 32-bit adders which limit its speed.
+An optional pipeline stage can be inserted between the adders to improve the timing performance of the circuit.

 Output word length: 32 bits
 Seed length:        128 bits
 Period:             2**128 - 1

-FPGA resources:     general logic and two 32-bit adders Synthesis results:  148 LUTs, 161 registers on Spartan-6
+FPGA resources:     general logic and two 32-bit adders Synthesis results:  201 LUTs, 194 registers on Spartan-6
-                    148 LUTs, 161 registers on Spartan-7
+                    149 LUTs, 194 registers on Spartan-7
-Timing results:     250 MHz on Spartan-6 LX45-3
+Timing results:     400 MHz on Spartan-6 LX45-3
-                    200 MHz on Spartan-7 S25-1
+                    350 MHz on Spartan-7 S25-1

   Xoroshiro128+ RNG